-Payment Application Notification (section 8.2.7): This section now provides for a 7-day period for Contractor to provide written notice to Subcontractor of any disapproval or nullification of all or part of Subcontractor's payment application.
-This provision did not previously appear in AGC subcontracts.
+Payment Withheld (§ 8.2.7): Section § 8.2.7 provides for a seven-day period for the Constructor to provide written notice to the Subcontractor of any disapproval or nullification of all or part of the Subcontractor's payment application.
+Additional comments can be found at www.agc.org/contracts.